Two (TV series)

 Two is a Canadian drama series which aired in syndication from September 1996 to June 1997.

 Production

 Premiering in September 1996, the syndicated drama series had 24 episodes and ran until 1997.
 The actor Adam Storke originally was chosen to play the main character, but the producer Stephen J. Cannell chose Easton to take over since he felt Easton was more appropriate for the role.

+It was originally developed by CBS for Cannell Entertainment, but it ended up appearing in syndication.

 Due to low ratings, the show was canceled after one year.

 Synopsis

 It featured Michael Easton as Gus McClain, a college professor from Seattle who is framed for the murder of his wife by his twin brother Booth Hubbard (Easton in a dual role).
 Hubbard, whose existence had previously been unknown to McClain, committed several murders while assuming McClain's identity, leaving Gus on the run from the FBI.
 Complicating matters more was that Booth had a brain tumor that could kill him at any moment and leave Gus without a way to clear himself.
 The primary FBI investigator in the case was Theresa "Terry" Carter (Barbara Tyson), whose partner was a victim of Hubbard and does not believe his claims of a twin brother.
 It featured Andrew Sikes as a recurring character trying to help McClain.